Gaius Asinius Pollio: Role in civil war

 In 40, Pollio helped to arrange the peace of Brundisium by which Octavian and Antony were for a time reconciled.
-In the same year, Pollio entered upon his consulship, which had been promised him in 43 by the Second Triumvirate.
+In the same year, Pollio entered upon his consulship, which had been promised him in 43 BC by the Second Triumvirate.
 Virgil addressed the famous fourth eclogue to him, although there is uncertainty regarding whether Virgil composed the poem in anticipation of Pollio's consulship or to celebrate his part in the Treaty of Brundisium.
 Virgil, like other Romans, hoped that peace was at hand and looked forward to a Golden Age under Pollio's consulship.
 However, Pollio did not complete his consular year.
 He and his co-consul were removed from office by Antony and Octavian in the final months of the year.

 The following year, Pollio conducted a successful campaign against the Parthini, an Illyrian people who adhered to Marcus Junius Brutus, and celebrated a triumph on 25 October.
 Virgil's eighth eclogue was addressed to Pollio while he was engaged in this campaign.

-In 31, Octavian asked him to take part in the Battle of Actium against Antony, but Pollio, remembering the kindness that Antony had shown him, remained neutral.
+In 31 BC, Octavian asked him to take part in the Battle of Actium against Antony, but Pollio, remembering the kindness that Antony had shown him, remained neutral.

 Later life

 From the spoils of his campaign against the Parthini, Pollio constructed the first public library at Rome, in the Atrium Libertatis, also erected by him, which he adorned with statues of the most celebrated heroes.
 The library had Greek and Latin wings, and reportedly its establishment posthumously fulfilled one of Caesar's ambitions.

-There was a magnificent art collection attached to this library.
-Pollio loved Hellenistic art at its most imaginative.
+There was an art collection attached to this library.
 Like the library, the art gallery was open to the public.

 After his military and political successes, Pollio appears to have retired into private life as a patron of literary figures and a writer.
 He was known as a severe literary critic, fond of an archaic style and purity.

 In retirement, Pollio organized literary readings where he encouraged authors to read their own work, and he was the first Roman author to recite his own works.
 One of the most dramatic such readings brought the poet Virgil to the attention of the imperial family, when Virgil read from his work-in-progress the Aeneid, and flattered the imperial family by his portrayal of Aeneas, whom the Julii Caesares believed to be their direct patrilineal ancestor.
 As a result, Virgil was praised by Augustus.

 Pollio may have died in his villa at Tusculum.
 He was apparently a staunch republican, and thus held himself somewhat aloof from Augustus.

 Personal life

-Married to Quinctia, daughter of Lucius Quinctius, who was proscribed and committed suicide in 43, Pollio had at least one daughter, Asinia, and one son, Gaius Asinius Gallus, the second husband of Vipsania Agrippina, the daughter of Marcus Vipsanius Agrippa, Augustus's partner, second-in-command, and second son-in-law.
+Married to Quinctia, daughter of Lucius Quinctius, who was proscribed and committed suicide in 43 BC, Pollio had at least one daughter, Asinia, and one son, Gaius Asinius Gallus, the second husband of Vipsania Agrippina, the daughter of Marcus Vipsanius Agrippa, Augustus's partner, second-in-command, and second son-in-law.
 Gallus and Vipsania had several sons together, two of whom were full consuls and a third was consul suffectus.